inetic/libclub/README.md

 ## Donate

 The library is currently in its alpha stage.
 That is, there are some bugfixes to be addressed, and there are tons of features that can be added.
 I love working on this project, but given how time consuming it is I'll not be able to devote as much time as needed without an outside financial support.
-Thus please consider donating to the project if you (as me) believe decentralization is the future for future gaming.
+Thus please consider donating to the project if you (as me) believe decentralization is the future for multiplayer gaming.

 <a class="coinbase-button" data-code="eee7e10861d2e35f10bcaa9f3cfe35c3" data-button-style="custom_small" href="https://www.coinbase.com/checkouts/eee7e10861d2e35f10bcaa9f3cfe35c3">Donate Bitcoins</a><script src="https://www.coinbase.com/assets/button.js" type="text/javascript"></script>